 This simple planting design covers a number of key considerations when planning a landscape.

-From a functional and practical sense, the sign in this landscape needed a “setting” where lawn mowers and other equipment would not come near it.
+From a functional and practical sense, the sign in this landscape needed a “setting” — and one where lawn mowers and other equipment would not come near it.
 In addition, future lighting will need a safe area for the fixtures to sit.

 Every aspect of your design should be considered from a maintenance and longevity standpoint.